Neighbour from hell had improvised flamethrower in Dundee dispute

 White told his rival he would “bash his skull in” and then, as he waved a knife with a six-inch blade around, that he would “slit his throat”.

-He punched the man in the face and said “I’m not scared of your dogs” as he was carrying a flamethrower made using a gas canister and lighter.
+He punched the woman in the face and said “I’m not scared of your dogs” as he was carrying a flamethrower made using a gas canister and lighter.

 “He lit it and flames reached two to three feet,” Ms High said.